 Neighbors and friends shouldn't be overlooked.
 If you know a trusted neighbor who's home during the day and loves dogs, a reciprocal arrangement can work beautifully.
 Your dog gets companionship, and your neighbor gets a furry visitor.

-How to Save on Dog Daycare Costs
+How Can I Save Money on Dog Daycare?

 The cost of doggy daycare adds up, but there are real ways to bring it down without sacrificing quality.